I'll tell you guys, I'll tell you, Kit, Mike, I know why she's crying.

 He's much more liberal.

-You know, what's interesting about Hillary Clinton than what could be this debacle in New Hampshire today, if the polls are right, is that in many ways, in many ways, she was trying to triangulate her way to the center in all the debates.
+You know, what's interesting about Hillary Clinton and what could be this debacle in New Hampshire today, if the polls are right, is that in many ways, in many ways, she was trying to triangulate her way to the center in all the debates.

 Barack got her on that in debate.

-Why won't you raise it over a hundred thousand dollars?
+Why won't you raise it over $100,000?

-And she said, Well, I don't know if that'd be too good for my New York constituents, let alone the rest of the country.
+And she said, well, I don't know if that'd be too good for my New York constituents, let alone the rest of the country.

-So she was, believe it or not, positioning herself, now granted, I mean, to the center for Hillary Clinton is still to the left for the average American, but nevertheless.
+So she was, believe it or not, positioning herself, now, granted, I mean, to the center for Hillary Clinton is still to the left for the average American, but nevertheless.

 And the same on some foreign policy issues.